MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-clients.md

 | Mac      | [Mac app in the iTunes store](https://itunes.apple.com/us/app/microsoft-remote-desktop/id715768417?mt=12&ls=1) |[Getting started with Remote Desktop client on Mac](remote-desktop-mac.md)|

 >[!NOTE]
-> The link for WIndows 8.1, Windows 8, and Windows 7 detects the OS that you are currently using and displays information that matches.
+> The link for Windows 8.1, Windows 8, and Windows 7 detects the OS that you are currently using and displays information that matches.
 So if you want information for Windows 8.1, be sure to access the link from a PC running WIndows 8.1.

 ## Remote Desktop client URI scheme